cognitionIT/PS-NITRO/README.md

 # PS-NITRO
 PowerShell Module for NITRO (REST API) communication with Citrix NetScaler (Automation DevOps)

-Unfortunately I have not been able to start my devops machine and upload the latest version of the code, including the samples shown during the Citrix Synergy presentation.
-So for now I could only upload an early version of the extended PowerShell Module.
+I have uploaded the latest version of my PowerShell Module code and the sample scripts used in the Citrix Synergy presentation.
+So YES I have my dev machine hooked on the internet again :-)

-Hopefully I'll be able to upload the latest version and sample scripts from the presentation by the end of the month (June).

-Please feel free to contact me and ask for any clearifications of the code.
+As I am still learning PowerShell every day I will work on creating new PowerShell module (learning all about manifest files now) that will use separate script files for the different NetScaler features.
+This will allow me to more easily work on separate parts of the code and cmdlets and really dig into the NetScaler NITRO configurations.

+So have fun with the code and I'm looking forward to any feedback and improvements for the code!

+Cheers,
+Esther